Grosess/zishu/common_definitions_implementation.md

 To add more common definitions:

-1. Add entries to the Skritter CSV
+1. Add entries to a CSV file (format: simplified,traditional,pinyin,definition)
 2. Or modify `tools/generate_common_definitions.dart` to add rules
-3. Run: `dart tools/generate_common_definitions.dart skritter.csv`
+3. Run: `dart tools/generate_common_definitions.dart yourfile.csv`

 The system is designed to be extensible - you can add frequency data, HSK correlations, or linguistic research data in the future.